 - If unable to open main pack tray (now a Hard Pull On Drogue Release, deploy the reserve after 2 attempts to release the drogue). - If the main pack tray opens upon initiating main deployment, but does not initiate main canopy deployment (now a Collapsed Drogue In Tow During Main Deployment), release the RSL shackle and pull the cutaway handle.
 Ensure full release of the main risers, physically assisting if necessary.
-Immediately pull the reserve handle.

-• Entanglement with drogue canopy (Instructor or Student entanglement:

-Attempt to clear the drogue canopy.
+Immediately pull the reserve handle. - Entanglement with drogue canopy (Instructor or Student entanglement: Attempt to clear the drogue canopy.
 If unsuccessful within 10 seconds following exit, immediately pull the reserve handle.

 - Entanglement with drogue bridle (Instructor or Student Entanglement): Attempt to clear the drogue bridle.
-If unsuccessful within 10 seconds following exit, immediately pull the reserve handle.

-- Drogue entanglement with solo skydiver: Observe altitude of the situation and if the solo skydiver has not cleared within 10 seconds (altitude permitting), proceed with the following steps.

-- Release the RSL shackle

-- Pull the breakaway handle

-- Pull drogue release handle

-- Ensure full main canopy and riser release

-- o Gain stability & horizontal separation (track 4-5 seconds) while maintaining altitude awareness

-- Locate & pull reserve ripcord handle
+If unsuccessful within 10 seconds following exit, immediately pull the reserve handle. - Drogue entanglement with solo skydiver: Observe altitude of the situation and if the solo skydiver has not cleared within 10 seconds (altitude permitting), proceed with the following steps. - Release the RSL shackle - Pull the breakaway handle - Pull RIGHT SIDE drogue release handle (left side may be substituted if the right side does not release main) - Ensure full main canopy and riser release - Gain stability & horizontal separation (track 4-5 seconds) while maintaining altitude awareness - Locate & pull reserve ripcord handle